ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 morphological differences between the modalities, which are difficult to address using standard approaches.
 Once this canonical mapping is established, standard intensity-based registration is used to align each new fMOST image to the fMOST specific atlas.
-This mapping is concatenated with the canonical fMOST atlas-to- AllenCCFv3 mapping to further map each individual brain into the latter without the need to generate additional landmarks.
+This mapping is concatenated with the canonical fMOST atlas-to-AllenCCFv3 mapping to further map each individual brain into the latter without the need to generate additional landmarks.
 Transformations learned through this mapping can be applied to single neuron reconstructions from the fMOST images to evaluate neuronal distributions across different specimens into the AllenCCFv3